poseidon/matchbox/contrib/dnsmasq/README.md

   --log-dhcp
 ```

-Press ^] three times to stop the rkt pod.
 Press ctrl-C to stop the Docker container.

 ## Configuration Flags